CMSgov/bluebutton-web-server/ops/containers/README.md

 ```

 ## run the stack

+### sequence

+To run the local stack, we need to follow a sequence of steps.
+In production, we have CI/CD.
+Locally, we have Makefiles.
+(We could replace these with `act`, but even then, we would be encoding the same steps as the makefiles.)

 Next, you run the stack.
 You need to be in an active Kion session for this to work.